M3phist0/MetroGS/README.md

 # MetroGS
 MetroGS: Efficient and Stable Reconstruction of Geometrically Accurate High-Fidelity Large-Scale Scenes

-The current implementation is preliminary and subject to ongoing development.
-The repository will be continuously updated and improved in future.
-(TODO: Incorporate CLM-GS.)

 ## Getting Started
 - [Installation](doc/installation.md)
 - [Data Preparation](doc/data_preparation.md)